 The main topic of the SCL Statistics is 'Questionnaire Analysis'.
 Students will learn how to assess and interpret psychometric properties of a measurement tool, i.e., the reliability and validity of a questionnaire.
 Several activities for the SCL statistics are scheduled.
-These include two 2-part lectures (four lectures of 1 hour), two SPSS practical sessions (2 hours each), and two feedback lectures (1.5 hours each).
+These include two lectures (two lectures of 2 hours), two SPSS practical sessions (2 hours each), and two feedback lectures (1 hours each).
 In addition, students need to work in small groups of 3-4 students on a take-home assignment that will be graded on a scale between 1 and 10.